benland/Banana6051/README.md

 Twangular
 =========

-This app was create as an Angular exercise.
+This app was created as an Angular exercise.

 Create an AngularJS application which provides the following functionality: